 M.A.
 Thesis: "Out of the Periphery: Identity and Protest Art Amidst Alternative Revolutions" (Islamic & Middle Eastern Studies, University of Iowa, completed 2017)

 Rachel received her M.A. from the University of Iowa in Interdisciplinary Studies: Islamic & Middle Eastern Studies under the mentorship of Dr. Ahmed Souaiaia in 2017.
-Her M.A. research focused on issues of gender and suicide bombers, as well as the relationship between asymmetric conflict theory and popular uprisings.
-During her M.A., Rachel received the award for Outstanding Graduate Student in Islamic Studies, and taught courses in Sociology, Religious Studies, and History.
-In 2015, Rachel received her B.A. with honors in Art History from the University of Iowa focusing on critical theory and conceptual art under the guidance of Dr. Craig Adcock.
-During Rachel’s tenure at the Old Capital Museum in Iowa City, Iowa, she designed educational materials on protest art created during the Arab Spring.
+During her M.A., Rachel was named Outstanding Graduate Student in Islamic Studies.
+In 2015, Rachel obtained her B.A. with honors in Art History from the University of Iowa focusing on critical theory and conceptual art under the guidance of Dr. Craig Adcock.